-- 7. Check the Enabled box.
-(This is checked by default.)
-If the Enabled box is not checked the Intent Hierarchy is ignored by InQuira Intelligent Search. - 8.
-Select the Domain from the drop down list.
+- 8 Select the Domain from the drop down list.
 Only Domains you have permission for are displayed.
 The Domain field is set to the most recently saved Domain by default.
-For more information on Domains see the preceding section Intelligent Search Language Tuning Guide. - 9.
-Select the Language from the drop down menu. - 10.Select New Child to add Intents to the new Intent Hierarchy.
-For more information on Intents, please see Intelligent Search Language Tuning Guide. - 11.
-Select Save, from the File menu of the User Profile window.
+For more information on Domains see the preceding section Intelligent Search Language Tuning Guide. - 9 Select the Language from the drop down menu.
+Additionally, you may specify a locale for the language. - 10 Select New Child to add Intents to the new Intent Hierarchy.
+For more information on Intents, please see Intelligent Search Language Tuning Guide. - 11 Select Save, from the File menu of the User Profile window.